 Try not to get your teenager’s hopes up over schools that are a REACH for your teenager.
 A reach school is a school that your teenager probably won’t get into.
 That’s also the case for ANY student applying to ANY elite college —you know that handful of brand-name institutions, which routinely turn away upwards of 95 percent of applicants each and every year (including many who are superbly qualified to attend those schools).
 These schools are reach schools for even the most accomplished students.

-If your teenager is applying to a reach school—even if it’s your alma mater—encourage your son or daughter to put his or her best foot forward, but stay grounded about the chances of landing there next fall (and maybe pass on the sweatshirt for now).
+If your teenager is applying to a reach school—even if it’s your alma mater—encourage them to put their best foot forward, but stay grounded about the chances of landing there next fall (and maybe pass on the sweatshirt for now).

 2. We’ll figure out how to pay for it after you get in.

-Every college counselor we spoke to had a tale about a student who busted his you know what to get into a particular school, only to be told by his parents they couldn’t afford it.
+Every college counselor we spoke to had a tale about a student who busted their you know what to get into a particular school, only to be told by their parents they couldn’t afford it.
 How heart breaking … and avoidable.

 Today, there are many ways to understand what a school will cost you before your teenager applies.
 You can use CollegeScorecard.com to get the average costs for a school or you can get an estimate of what you will be expected to pay by using the net price calculator on a specific college’s website (google the college’s name and net price calculator).

-If the cost you see (your expected family contribution) is well beyond your means, then talk realistically with your teenager about whether it’s worth taking out the loans he or she will need to attend that school.
+If the cost you see (your expected family contribution) is well beyond your means, then talk realistically with your teenager about whether it’s worth taking out the loans they will need to attend that school.
 If you don’t believe the number, call the college’s financial aid office and walk through it with a counselor.
 They are more than happy to answer your questions.

 3. The graduation gift of too much debt.